United States federal civil service: Pay systems

-The pay system of the United States government civil service has evolved into a complex set of pay systems that include principally the General Schedule (GS) for white-collar employees, Federal Wage System (FWS) for blue-collar employees, Senior Executive System (SES) for Executive-level employees, Foreign Service Schedule (FS) for members of the Foreign Service and more than twelve alternate pay systems that are referred to as alternate or experimental pay systems such as the first experimental system China Lake Demonstration Project.
+The pay system of the United States government civil service includes principally the General Schedule (GS) for white-collar employees, Federal Wage System (FWS) for blue-collar employees, Senior Executive System (SES) for Executive-level employees, Foreign Service Schedule (FS) for members of the Foreign Service and more than twelve alternate pay systems that are referred to as alternate or experimental pay systems, such as the first experimental system China Lake Demonstration Project.
 The current system began as the Classification Act of 1923 and was refined into law with the Classification Act of 1949.

 These acts that provide the foundation of the current system have been amended through executive orders and through published amendments in the Federal Register that sets for approved changes in the regulatory structure of the federal pay system.
-The common goal among all pay systems is to achieve the goal of paying equitable salaries to all involved workers regardless of system, group or classification.
-This is referred to as pay equity or ("equal pay for equal work").
+The common goal among all pay systems is to provide equitable salaries to all involved workers regardless of system, group or classification.
+This is referred to as pay equity or "equal pay for equal work".
 Select careers in high demand may be subject to a special rate table, which can pay above the standard GS tables.
 These careers include certain engineering disciplines and patent examiners.